 The Center for Creative Growth (CCG), a non-profit counseling organization, is currently accepting applications for its Two-Year Training Program in the fields of Marriage and Family Therapy and Professional Clinical Counseling.
 Our Training Program is designed to lay the foundation for becoming a master therapist.
 Development of the therapist’s self as a clear conduit for healing is a central principle of our Training Program.
 Applicants who seek this level of mastery and who feel a sense of alignment with our clinical orientation are invited to apply.
-Our Training Program is available to Registered MFT and PCC Interns, as well as MFT and PCC Trainees who have extensive professional and/or life experience comparable to a Registered Intern.
+Our Training Program is available to post-MA Associate Marriage and Family Therapists and Associate Professional Clinical Counselors.
 (Note: Effective January 1, 2018, the title for Marriage and Family Therapist Intern changes to “Associate Marriage and Family Therapist” or “Registered Associate Marriage and Family Therapist.”
 As of January 1, 2018, the title for Professional Clinical Counselor Interns changes to “Associate Professional Clinical Counselor” or “Registered Associate Professional Clinical Counselor.”).
 Our Training Program is not currently available for trainees still in graduate school.

 Our counseling center operates as a cooperative and supportive community of colleagues, all of whom strive to incorporate spiritual principles of mindfulness, conscious communication, service, authenticity and integrity into their work as clinicians and supervisors.
 While we do not require participants in our Training Program to have an active spiritual or meditation practice, we do seek candidates who either have experience with some spiritual practice or who have an interest in incorporating spiritual perspectives and values into their work.